 In this tutorial ( and video) we will try to show you the different ways you can use singletons to simplify game development, as well as the possibles risks you could be facing, so you can make the right decision about whether or not to use singletons in your game.

-What is a singleton in Unity?
+What are singletons in Unity?

 In general, a singleton in Unity is a class that exists in a scene and is only globally accessible once.